hikeventures/hikeventures.github.io/_posts/trips/2017-07-13-archipelago-national-park.markdown

 From there it was another 25 km ride to Korpoström where we stayed over night in the Saaristokeskus.
 The hotel also featured an exhibition, sauna and a guest harbor.
 Moreover, there was also a small shop.

-The prices of the restaurant where a bit on the upper ranke (e.g. broccoli soup for 15 EUR or a "variety of tomatoes" for 10.90 EUR) but the quality was excellent.
+The prices of the restaurant were a bit on the upper range (e.g. broccoli soup for 15 EUR or a "variety of tomatoes" for 10.90 EUR) but the quality was excellent.

 After lunch we went to the Sauna and had a swim in the sea.
 Metsähallitus (local forest organization from the goverment) also meassured the water quality as can be seen below.